richardhapb/django-check/README.md

 * look correct in code review,
 * only show up under load.

-Runtime tools (django-silk, nplusone) are reactive. `django-check` is proactive.
+Runtime tools (django-silk, nplusone) are focuesd in runtime optimiezation. `django-check` make static analysis before the runtime.

 ## Key properties

-* Static analysis only (no runtime hooks)
+* Compute the graph of the `Model`s in the app
 * Zero runtime overhead
 * LSP-based diagnostics at edit time
 * No code instrumentation required